NervanaSystems/neon_segnet/readme.md

 To fit the model use the command:
 ```
-python segnet_neon.py -s <path to save checkpoints> -e 15 --serialize 1 -r 1
+python segnet_neon.py -s <path to save checkpoints> -e 800 --serialize 10 -H 60 -r 1 -vvv
 ```
 This will output a pickle file called `outputs.pkl` with the segmentation predictions from the trained model on the test and validation sets.
-To view the images:
+The model state will be saved every 10 epochs and 60 previous states will be retained.
+The model will fit for 800 epochs.

+After fitting, the `segnet_neon.py` script will run inference on the images in the test and validation sets and save the results to a pickle file named `outputs.pkl`.
+The script in [./check_outputs.py] shows how to view these results.
+Also the script [./inference_example.py] shows how to load the trained weights into neon and run inference on a PNG image file.
+To run this script you will need to give it the path to the SegNet serialized weight file and the path to an image file.
+Note that currently the model layers need to be regenerated to load the trained weights, the model can not be deserialized directly from the serialized file for this model.

 To benchmark the model use the command:
 ```